jython/book/chapter19.rst

 code::

   def slow_things_down():
-      from foo import a, b
+      from foo import bar, baz
       ...

 It may still make sense to defer your imports.
 Such deferral can